amir-ebneabbasi/Deprivation-Brain-Health/README.md

 KING (v2.3.2) is a standalone binary; download it from the [KING website](https://www.kingrelatedness.com/) and make sure it is on your `PATH` (or loaded as a module on your cluster).

+### Installation time

+Setting up the environment is quick.
+On a standard HPC node with internet access, installing the Python packages takes about 1–2 minutes, downloading the KING binary takes under a minute, and installing the R/Bioconductor packages (GENESIS and SNPRelate, plus their dependencies) takes roughly 5–10 minutes.

 ---

 ## Data availability